m-dhieu/NYC_Summative/README.md

 ## Overview

-The NYC Train Mobility App provides a comprehensive platform to process, serve, and visualize New York City train/taxi mobility data.
+The NYC Train Mobility App provides a comprehensive platform to process, serve, and visualize New York City train mobility data.
 It integrates a robust backend API built with FastAPI, supported by a data processing pipeline, and powered by a modern frontend interface.

 ---